i-schuyler/unified-ev-tester/README.md

 Unified Tester is:

 - A **manual command/control environment** for EV subsystems
-- Designed for **bench testing, staged integration, and live debuggging**
+- Designed for **bench testing, staged integration, and live debugging**
 - Intended to be used with **real hardware** (CAN devices, pumps, chargers, etc.)
 - Modular and extensible, with each subsystem tested independently
 - Human-readable and serial-driven by design